check-spelling/check-spelling-docs/Configuration-Examples:-excludes.md

 # `excludes` Examples

 Note that regular expressions are generally case-sensitive.
-You can use `(?:(?i)...)` to make a line case-insensitive (currently all lines are treated together, so if you don't scope your item, it will carry through to the remaining lines, which is could be unexpected -- this is likely to change in the neat future).
+You can use `(?:(?i)...)` to make a line case-insensitive (currently all lines are treated together, so if you don't scope your item, it will carry through to the remaining lines, which is could be unexpected -- this is likely to change in the near future).

 ```
 # Ignore directories (Golang) named `vendor`